oliverrupp/rup/README.md

 # Results

+The pipeline produces a PDF file (`RNAseq_QC.pdf`) in the data folder with the following analyses.

 ## sequencing quality

 ![Number of reads before and after trimming](https://github.com/oliverrupp/rup/blob/main/images/Fig2.png?raw=true)

+Assessment of the number of reads sequenced and remaining reads after trimming and filtering.

 ## mapping quality

 ![Read Mapping Number](https://github.com/oliverrupp/rup/blob/main/images/Fig3.png?raw=true)

+Assessment of the number of reads that could be assigned uniquely to a single gene.

 ## number of captured genes

 ![Number of Reads per Gene](https://github.com/oliverrupp/rup/blob/main/images/Fig4.png?raw=true)

+Overview of the number of reads assigned to each gene.

 ## replicate quality

 ![Sample Correlation](https://github.com/oliverrupp/rup/blob/main/images/Fig5.png?raw=true)

+Clustered heatmap of the replicate correlations